pudly/schmopera-hugo/content/articles/and-she-was-an-opera-singer.md

 ---
-title: ....AND she was an opera singer
+title: "....AND she was an opera singer"
 ---

 Readers, have you heard of [Julie d'Aubigny](https://en.wikipedia.org/wiki/Julie_d%27Aubigny)?